- Solicitors For Business

 The Court Martial was established as an official court that has jurisdiction over anyone affiliated with the military (the Army, the Royal Navy and the Royal Air Force).
 If you are charged with a service offence and required to attend one of the Military Courts, our military lawyers can provide advice and representation throughout your case.

 A Court Martial is similar to a civilian Crown Court.
-The court generally consists of a Judge Advocate and between three and seven warrant officers and commissioned officers, depending on the seriousness of the offence that the court is hearing.
+Instead of a Jury, the court generally consists of a Judge Advocate and between three and seven warrant officers and commissioned officers, depending on the seriousness of the offence that the court is hearing.

 The range of offences dealt with in a Court Martial is incredibly broad.
 If a serving member of the military is accused of a criminal offence, they can be brought before the Court Martial and tried for that offence, irrespective of where in the world the alleged offence occurred.
 The sort of offences covered could include driving offences, fraud offences, sexual offences, assaults, and many other criminal offences.

 The Court Martial has powers similar, although wider-ranging, to those of the Crown Court.
-The Court Martial deals with offences which can lead to terms of imprisonment at the Military Corrective Training Centre (MCTC) at Colchester.
+The Court Martial deals with offences that can lead to terms of imprisonment at the Military Corrective Training Centre (MCTC) at Colchester.
 In addition, there are specific military punishments available to the Court Martial, such as dismissal from the service and reduction in rank.
-Prior to any court case, our military lawyers will advise you on the possible punishment that you might face.
+Prior to any court case, our military lawyers will advise you on the possible punishment that you might face and where necessary, mitigate on your behalf in order to reduce any sentence imposed and its impact upon you and your family.

 We can offer expert advice from the outset to the conclusion of a case, from an interview with the Services Police to representing you at Court Martial hearings, to provide the best possible outcome.